 Notice that if a rule has no description, the source code is shown by default.

 You can choose to build your own customized report by providing your own XSL sheet.
 It can be inspired from the one in $NDepend Install Dir$/BuildProcessResources/ReportXsl/NDependReport.xsl.
 Input information can be taken from the following XML files outputted by the analysis in the $AnalysisOutputDir$\XmlFilesUsedToBuildReport folder:

-The tickbox VisualNDepend or VS addin > Project Properties > Analysis > Keep XML files used to build reports and store warnings must be ticked, else these XML files get deleted by NDepend after the report is built.
+The tickbox VisualNDepend or Visual Studio extension > Project Properties > Analysis > Keep XML files used to build reports and store warnings must be ticked, else these XML files get deleted by NDepend after the report is built.